DWTechs/Passken-express.js/README.md

 ```

 It will throw an error if the password or the hash are missing.
 It will throw an error if the password does not match the hash.

-### Password creation
+### Password generation

 The method will loop through an array in **req.body.rows**.